planetoftheweb/reactinterface/README.md

 # Building an Interface with React
 This is the repository for my course, [Building an Interface with React]().
-The full course is available at [lynda.com](http://lynda.com).
+The full course will be available at [lynda.com](http://lynda.com).
 - [My Personal Website](http://raybo.org)